GWLab-UML/Lab-manual/LabExpectations-everyone.md

 - Help troubleshooting technical difficulties.
 - Support growing your network and introductions to collaborators.

-**Communicate with Sarah**
+**Communicate with your mentors**
--  Inform me of your research and course activities, particularly when (or ideally before) you are overwhelmed.
+-  Inform Sarah/your mentor of your research and course activities, particularly when (or ideally before) you are overwhelmed.
 - Do not struggle in silence, ask for help when you need it!
-I may know how to fix problems with labwork, data analysis, writing, people, or the university, or at least point you in the right direction.
+Sarah may know how to fix problems with labwork, data analysis, writing, people, or the university, or at least point you in the right direction.
-- Always copy me on emails to university admin, they are more likely to respond to me (unfortunately).
+- Always copy Sarah on emails to university admin, they are more likely to respond to me (unfortunately).
-- Copy me on all written communication with our research collaborators.
+- Copy Sarah on all written communication with our research collaborators.
 Let me know if something happens that may cause concern among our collaborators or people outside our research group.
-- Let me know *before* you apply to any fellowships, conferences, workshops, or professional development opportunities.
+- Let Sarah know *before* you apply to any fellowships, conferences, workshops, or professional development opportunities.
-- Send me drafts of any new datasheet to look over *before* you start collecting data.
+- Send Sarah drafts of any new datasheet to look over *before* you start collecting data.
-- Send me early drafts of papers, abstracts, posters, talks, and proposals.
+- Send Sarah early drafts of papers, abstracts, posters, talks, and proposals.

 **Be a good lab member**
 - Respect people.
 Respect your labmates’ strengths and weaknesses.
 Respect their religion, culture, beliefs and sexual orientation.
 Respect differences in working style.